datalad/release-action/README.md

   root of the repository (which must also be the directory in which the action is invoked); defaults to `changelog.d`

+- `tag-prefix` — string to prepend to the names of created tags and which all previous versioned tags in the repository must begin with; defaults to the empty string

 - `categories` — *(required)* a list of mappings describing the changelog categories used by the project; the mapping keys are:
     - `name` — *(required)* the category name as it will appear in changelog